 Majkut published her first non-fiction book in 2018, The Adventures and Discoveries of A Feminist Bride, which aims to make weddings more egalitarian.
-Her art catalogue is in the library at the National Museum of Women in the Arts, D.C.
+Her art is the collections of 21C Museum and Dana Farber, her catalogue is in the library at the National Museum of Women in the Arts, D.C.
 Majkut earned her BA from Babson College and her MFA from SMFA at Tufts University.
+She lives and works in New York.

 Using Format